 Wilkes-Barre is a medium-sized city located in the state of Pennsylvania.
 With a population of 40,780 people and 25 constituent neighborhoods, Wilkes-Barre is the 16th largest community in Pennsylvania.
-Wilkes-Barre has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Wilkes-Barre was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Wilkes-Barre isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wilkes-Barre are a mix of both white- and blue-collar jobs.
+Wilkes-Barre is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wilkes-Barre is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Wilkes-Barre who work in office and administrative support (17.07%), sales jobs (10.84%), and food service (8.00%).
+There are especially a lot of people living in Wilkes-Barre who work in office and administrative support (17.89%), sales jobs (11.08%), and food service (7.55%).

 The most common language spoken in Wilkes-Barre is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.